Antonio Area Freeway System

 there aren't any others in San Antonio?

-inclusion of HOV lanes in freeway projects is a recent development in
+inclusion of HOV lanes in freeway projects is a recent change in

-local transportation planning and those projects were in development
+local transportation planning and the I-10 and US 281 projects were in development when

 carpools will likely be allowed in planned managed lanes on Loop 1604